Clap-HQ/clap-element-web/k8s/README.md

 1. Build and push Docker image to ECR
 2. Update EKS deployment with new image
 3. Wait for rollout to complete
-4. Provision ALB and configure DNS
+4. Provision ALB via AWS Load Balancer Controller

+**Note**: DNS configuration (Route 53/Cloudflare) is a separate step and requires manual action or additional automation after ALB is provisioned.

 ### Manual Deployment